vaido-world/PEexecutable-ReverseEngineering/README.md

 #### Unable to insert **at the end of line** in the ASCII viewer or in the Hex Dump
-Simply press `down key` on the keyboard and it will take you to the last character or at the end of the Hex line.
+Simply press `down key↓` or and `up key↑` on the keyboard and it will take you to the last character or at the end of the Hex line.